hackclub/how-did-i-get-here/src/templates/essay.md

 ### Front to Back, Back to Front

-My claim that this website’s traceroute was the path your packets took to reach our servers was a bit of a white lie.
+My claim that this website’s traceroute was the path your packets took to reach my server was a bit of a white lie.
 To calculate that, I would’ve had to be able to run a traceroute to my server *from your computer.* Instead, I ran the traceroute from my server to your computer and just reversed it.
 That’s also why the traceroute at the top seemingly loads in reverse order.

 Does running a “reverse traceroute” sacrifice accuracy?
 A little, actually.